 The Trajectory of the Disabled

-I’ve been a person with a disability for most of my life, and a member of the Down syndrome community (thanks to my daughter!) for 8 years.
+I’ve been a person with a disability for most of my life, and a member of the Down syndrome community (thanks to my daughter!) for over a decade.
 In between my life lived with disabilities and being a parent of a child with a disability, I’ve seen an awful lot of upset over words that are directed towards the disability community, however inadvertently.
 I myself have been one of those that have been upset.

 It happens something like this with the Down syndrome community: